IU-PR/Capstone_project/content/docs/Groups/To be announced.md

 ## **Defining the Vision for Your Project**

-A clear and compelling vision is crucial for successful project planning.
-When you have a well-defined concept and a shared vision of what you aim to achieve, executing on that vision becomes significantly easier.
-Therefore, after thorough discussions and settling on a promising idea, it is essential to craft a comprehensive vision with your team.
-This vision should be detailed, encompassing your chosen tech stack, and anticipate potential future challenges.
-Below, describe your project using schematic drawings and provide elaborate explanations of all significant components.

 ### Overview:
 - Summary:
 Our project is a software program that uses AI to convert images into SMILES notation, a simplified chemical representation.
 The purpose of this program is to make it easier for researchers and scientists to translate chemical structures in images into a format that can be easily analyzed and shared.